-Reducing clutter is one of the best things you can do for your home and your sanity.
-For many of us, it’s also one of the most challenging things to do.
+Learning how to reduce clutter is one of the best things you can do for your home and your sanity.
+For many of us, getting rid of clutter is also one of the most challenging household tasks.

-Too often we think of reducing clutter as a project, something we need to schedule an entire afternoon (or even a weekend) to do.
-Then we put it off because we’re too busy to find the time we think reducing clutter requires.
+Too often, we think of reducing clutter as a project, something we need to schedule an entire afternoon (or even a weekend) to do.
+Then we put it off because we’re too busy to find the time we think getting rid of clutter requires.

 Worse yet, we feel like failures, and every messy surface, every pile of junk seems to confirm this.
 Home stops feeling like a refuge and more like a personal accusation.

 It doesn’t have to be that way.